 Want to do something a bit different this year?
 Join in with the Northampton Santa Fun Run at the Racecourse.
-Entry starts from £8, with the funds going to the Northampton Hope Centre and three other local charities.
+Entry usually starts from £8, with the funds going to the Northampton Hope Centre and three other local charities.

 The run follows both a 2.5k and 5k route, with free Santa costumes for entrants.

 Top tip: If you’re not joining in, go along to watch and cheer.
 It’s not very often you see a group of Santas!

 Recommended Reading: The Best Christmas Events in Northamptonshire, Milton Keynes and Bedfordshire